dnlzrgz/winzig/README.md

 ### Export

-You can export your feeds to either CSV or JSON format using the `export` or the `export feeds` commands.
+You can export your feeds to plain text, CSV or JSON format using the `export` or the `export feeds` commands.

 ```bash
 winzig export feeds --format csv --output feeds.csv
 ```

+> Keep in mind that for the time being the `winzig crawl feeds` command only support plain text files.

 ## More feeds, please